logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 * Avoid metric analytics and aggregations.
 Avoid adding a timestamp.
 Avoid the fields `tag` and `tags`.

 * Note that arrays are not supported.

+* Minify the JSON to compress it and place each object on a separate line before shipping the data.